 My favorite feature in the "Lone Ranger" shot is this rock, which I call "Smoked Trout Rock."
 If your family used to get the bony smoked trout from Ralphs, as we did when I was a kid, you probably know what I'm talking about.

-On a preliminary exploration of the site, I was able to find the area where the stagecoach shot was taken — and where "Smoked Trout Rock" should still be found today.
+On a preliminary exploration of the site, I was able to get somewhat close to where the stagecoach shot was taken — and where I hoped I might run across "Smoked Trout Rock" in modern times.

 "Off the Beaten Path" is a series of posts that stray from the usual subject matter of this blog, which is the Iverson Movie Ranch.
 Past subjects have included Corriganville, Bell Ranch, Pioneertown, Franklin Canyon, Oak Park, Paramount Ranch, various parts of Chatsworth and other old filming locations.
 You can see all of the "Off the Beaten Path" posts by clicking on the term "Off the Beaten Path" in the long index of labels at the right of the page, or by clicking here.